liufeng2015/angular-panel/README.md

 i.  support multi-case<br/>
 ii. act as container<br/>
 iii. support simple animation<br/>
+iv. support resizeable<br/>
+v.support dragging<br/>

 # Dependencies
 This directive depends on angular only.
 No jQuery or Bootstrap required!
 It has been tested on angular 4.0+

+# Contributing
+Please submit all pull requests the against master branch.
+If your unit test contains JavaScript patches or features, you should include relevant unit tests.
+Thanks!

 # Usage Examples
 See the live demo with usage examples <a href = ''>here.</a>

+# Examples